 Born on or before 8 April 1948

-If you already have a claim for DLA, you can keep claiming DLA and will not have to apply for PIP.
+If you already have a claim for DLA, you can keep claiming this and will not have to apply for PIP.

-If you are 65 or over and making a new claim and are 65 or over, you may be able to claim Attendance Allowance.
+If you are making a new claim and are 65 or over, you may be able to claim Attendance Allowance.

 DLA in Northern Ireland